 When you have good credit and a plan for staying out of debt, you should consider debt consolidation loans.
 With good credit, you may receive lower interest rates that could reduce your total cost.

-In general, if your debt doesn’t exceed your income by 40%, you’re in a great position to apply for debt consolidation loans that may offer more favorable terms.
+In general, if your debt doesn’t exceed 40% of your income, you’re in a great position to apply for debt consolidation loans that may offer more favorable terms.

 Frequently Asked Questions About Debt Consolidation Loans